smplifenathan/quickbot/readme.md

 3. [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)<br/>enter the bot **API token** and the Google Sheet **URL**.
 <br/><br/>

-Once installed, send up a direct message to your new bot from within Slack. **IMPORTANT:** If you wish, you can keep your bot alive by upgrading to Heroku Hobby otherwise it will sleep for 6 hours a day.
+Once installed, send a direct message to your new bot from within Slack. **IMPORTANT:** If you wish, you can keep your bot alive by upgrading to Heroku Hobby otherwise it will sleep for 6 hours a day.

 ## Usage